Noman-dev3/My-mart1/README.md

 -- RLS Policies for products table
 ALTER TABLE products ENABLE ROW LEVEL SECURITY;
 CREATE POLICY "Products are viewable by everyone."
 ON products FOR SELECT USING (true);
--- THIS IS THE NEW POLICY TO ADD
 CREATE POLICY "Admins can manage products."
 ON products FOR ALL USING (auth.jwt() ->> 'role' = 'admin') WITH CHECK (auth.jwt() ->> 'role' = 'admin');

 -- RLS Policies for orders table